Universal higher-order bulk-boundary correspondence of triple nodal points: Monopole charges induced by triple points

-While we have so far only established the \emph{possibility} of the red NL segment carrying a nontrivial Euler monopole charge, the two cases $\Eu=0$ and $\Eu=2$ can be distinguished based on the Zak-Berry phases $\phi_{2,3}\in\{0,\pi\}$ along the $k_z$-axis of the two bands involved in the formation of the linked (blue) NL in the adjacent energy gap.
+While we have so far only established the \emph{possibility} of the red NL segment carrying a nontrivial Euler monopole charge, the two cases $\Eu=0$ and $\abs{\Eu}=2$ can be distinguished based on the Zak-Berry phases $\phi_{2,3}\in\{0,\pi\}$ along the $k_z$-axis of the two bands involved in the formation of the blue NL in the adjacent energy gap, i.e., the NL segment on the opposite side of the triple point than the segment under consideration.
 Assuming the minimal model with only a single pair of TPs along $k_z$, as shown in \cref{fig:Monopole:Euler}, there are in fact only two nodal rings (the red one in the center, and the blue one on the boundary), since the two blue NL segments belong to the \emph{same} nodal ring, only shifted by a reciprocal lattice vector $\vec{b}$.
 Notably, the two \emph{copies} of the blue NL ring do not necessarily exhibit consistent orientations: the orientation of a NL between bands $2$ and $3$ at $\vec{k}+\vec{b}$ is \emph{reversed} compared to the one at $\vec{k}$ if and only if $\phi_2+\phi_3=\pi\mod 2\pi$.
-In \cref{App:NLBZ} (with additional information detailed in the Supplemental Material~\cite{HOTTPP:SuppMat}), we formalize this statement in the framework of the non-Abelian generalized quaternion invariant~\cite{Wu:2019,Tiwari:2020}.
-The result applies to an arbitrary number of bands and provides a general transformation rule for the NL orientation between neighboring Brillouin zones depending on the Berry phases.
+In \cref{App:NLBZ} (with additional information detailed in the Supplemental Material~\cite{SM}), we formalize this statement in the framework of the non-Abelian generalized quaternion invariant~\cite{Wu:2019,Tiwari:2020}.
+The result applies to an arbitrary number of bands and provides a general transformation rule for the NL orientation between neighboring BZs depending on the Berry phases.